GMOTGIT/GMOT-SSG/README.md

   -o --output option, this option will place the output in your custom output directory.
   -v --version option, will display the current version of the program.
   -h --help option, will display the usage, options, and examples.
+  -c --config option, will read the config JSON file for arguments instead of command line.
   ```
   What optional features does it have?
   ```